tonykogias/scatter/README.md

 Contract Address: [0xFf2Cb5180f174A0B18edAa4c68f8D8A345824643](https://kovan-optimistic.etherscan.io/address/0xFf2Cb5180f174A0B18edAa4c68f8D8A345824643)

-This project was made for fun, you find a demo version [here](https://optimism-scatter.netlify.app/)
+This project was made for fun, you can find a demo version [here](https://optimism-scatter.netlify.app/)

 ## Disclaimer